Applied-Optimization/AOP-EXO1/aopt-exercise0/README.md

 - **Gobi Ahonon && Deep Shukla**: Implemented the ND quadratic function in `FunctionQuadraticND.hh`, allowing for evaluation in higher dimensions.

-- **Werner Schmid**: Developed the grid search algorithm for both 2D and ND functions, enabling efficient minimization of the objective functions.
+- **Werner Schmid**: Developed the grid search algorithm for both 2D and ND functions, enabling efficient minimization of the objective functions .

 ## Introduction